 Step 2: A Simple POST Request

-Here’s the most basic example of a POST request using cURL:
+Here is a basic example of a POST request using cURL:

 curl -X POST -d "Hello" https://example.com/api